getodk/central-backend/docs/api.md

 As mentioned above, the list of expected form attachments is determined at form creation time, from the XForms definition.
 This endpoint allows you to fetch that list of expected files, and will tell you whether the server is in possession of each file or not.

-This endpoint supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally fetch a `updatedAt` field indicating the last time each file's binary content was modified (set or cleared).

 + Response 200 (application/json)
-    This is the standard response, if Extended Metadata is not requested:

     + Attributes (array[Form Attachment])

-+ Response 200 (application/json; extended)
-    This is the Extended Metadata response, if requested via the appropriate header:

-    + Attributes (array[Extended Form Attachment])

 + Response 403 (application/json)
     + Attributes (Error 403)